StanfordVL/perls2/README.md

 **TODO**
 ## Running the tests

+Individual tests for components such as interfaces should be tested after any changes are made.
-Explain how to run the automated tests for this system
+For example, to run the tester script for the BulletSawyerInterface:

+Source the environment
+`source perls2env/bin/activate`

+Move to the tester script directory
+`cd perls2/tester/bullet_tester`

+Run the tester
+`python bullet_sawyer_tester`

 ### Break down into end to end tests